disclosure-exchange/MVP/README.md

 # MVP
+Our minimum viable product consists of a dynamic index fund composition, real market prices, and purchase of the fund from 130+ cryptocurrency exchanges around the world (coming soon).
-dynamic index fund, real market prices, 130+ exchanges, trading (coming soon) We will make our code open source as soon as business-viably possible.
+We will make our code open source as soon as business-viably possible.
 For now, please see the attached code output samples.